SSpeights/PowerShellGuide/pipelining.md

 # The Pipeline

 The pipeline is one of the features that makes PowerShell such a powerful tool.
 If you have worked with Linux you probably already know how pipe works.
 Piping enables stringing commands together - using the pipe "\|" symbol - to pass the result of a command to the next command.
 Piping objects is the most powerful feature of PowerShell.
-It is important to note that we are only going to treat the "\|" way to pipe objects in this section, but there are other ways to pipeline that produce different results.
-Liks to more information are in "Further pipeline reading" at the end of this section.
+It is important to note that we are only going to talk about the "\|" way to pipe objects in this section, but there are other ways to pipeline that produce different results.
+Links to more information are in "Further pipeline reading" at the end of this section.

 ## Basic processing in the pipeline

-The difference between PS piping and Linux Shell piping is, that the PowerShell is passing the result of a command as a .NET object and not as text, providing you more ways to use this returned result.
+The difference between PS piping and Linux Shell piping is, that the PowerShell is passing the result of a command as a .NET object and not as text, providing you more ways to use this returned result and sparing you the effort of parsing text.
 That's not important right now.
-What's important is that you can chain single commands to implement the "Get \| Process \| Output" pipeline, which is a common powershell output where three things happen.
+What's important is that you can chain single commands to implement the "Get \| Process \| Output" pattern, where three things happen.

 * You get some data that you need
 * You process that data and "do" something with it.